 Impact of the Renaissance

 In many early paintings, alcohol is not easy to notice.
 But the Renaissance profoundly changed society.
-It lasted roughly from the 14th to the 17th centuries.
-There was less concern with religion and the afterlife.
+Overall it lasted roughly from the 14th to the 17th centuries.
+During it, there was less concern with religion and the afterlife.
 Interest in the world increased.
-Simple scenes depicting everyday life of everyday people became common.
+So simple scenes depicting everyday life of everyday people became common.

-This trend markedly increased during the 17th century.
+During the 17th century this trend markedly increased.
 At that time, painters clearly became less interested in conveying religious values.
 Instead, they wanted to portray the world around them.
 And also to express themselves.

 Painters of the Dutch school often presented scenes of drinking.
-Jan Steen was a Dutch painter of the 17th century.
+For instance, Jan Steen was a Dutch painter of the 17th century.

 But other genres joined the the Dutch.
 These included the Spanish, French and English schools.

-Diego Velasquez is an excellent example of the Spanish school.
+An example is Diego Velasquez of the Spanish school.
 His Los Borrachos (The Drunks) is of an ordinary event.
 But it portrays Bacchus in a stylized manner.
 It’s not the earthy subject matter of Steen.

 Velasquez shows less drinking in his other paintings.
 Many are of simple, everyday scenes of ordinary people.
 But many are portraits of nobility, for which he is justly famous.

-Murillo is another member of the Spanish school.
-As with Velasquez, Murillo used ordinary subject matter in ‘Youth Drinking.’
+Another example is Murillo, also a member of the Spanish school.
+As with Velasquez, Murillo used ordinary subject matter in “Youth Drinking.”

 The four paintings in Hogarth’s “The Humours of an Election” series all provide drinking scenes.
 “Canvassing for Votes” was one in the series.
 Drinking also appears in his series, “Marriage a la Mode.”

 Scottish painter David Wilkie was active during the 19th century.
-His “The Village Holiday” portrays intoxicated men sympathetically.
+His “The Village Holiday” portrays intoxicated men with sympathy.
 Their intoxication is a sign of understandable human frailty.

 During the same period, Englishman George Cruikshank completed his “The Worship of Bacchus.”
 And George Moreland painted his “Alehouse Politicians.”

-Alcohol in art appeared more often in paintings over time.
-An example is Edouard Manet’s “A Bar at the Folies-Bergere”
+Over time alcohol in art appeared more often in paintings.
+An example is Edouard Manet’s “A Bar at the Folies-Bergere.”

 Another is his “Le Bon Bock” (The Good Beer).
 It’s simply the image of a pipe-smoker with a beer in his hand.
 Its direct, unemotional and unromantic simplicity anticipates the future of painting.
 But, of course, history doesn’t move consistently.
 Nor predictably.
-Even in the same artist.
+Nor even in the same artist.

 Pablo Picasso painted many pictures of drinking.
 Absinthe had become popular in the early 20th century.
-People called it the “Green Fairy” and believed that it caused hallucinations.
-Picasso painted many pictures titled the Absinthe Drinker.
+People called it the “Green Fairy.”
+They did so because they thought it caused hallucinations.
+And Picasso painted many pictures titled the Absinthe Drinker.
 So it’s necessary to distinguish one from another.
-However, “The Absinthe Drinker” ( Portrait of Angel Fernandez de Soto), shown here, is a typical example.
+However, “The Absinthe Drinker” (Portrait of Angel Fernandez de Soto), shown here, is a typical example.

-Picasso was probably the most influential artist of the 20th century.
+During the 20th century Picasso was probably the most influential artist.
 He was also highly productive and did about 13,500 paintings.
 In addition, he was very versatile.
-He not only painted but drew, sculpted, made prints, created ceramics, and designed both costumes and stage sets.
+Not only did he paint.
+He also drew, sculpted, made prints, created ceramics, and designed both costumes and stage sets.

 Julia Jacquette is a 21st century artist.
-Her ‘Scotch, Rocks 1’ painting is a photorealistic work.
-Yet it’s also an abstract image of Scotch on the rocks.
+Her “Scotch, Rocks 1” painting is a photorealistic work.
+But it’s also an abstract image of Scotch on the rocks.
 Thus, it combines traditional realism with contemporary abstractionism.*

-The unfolding story of alcohol in paintings during the 21st century should be an exciting one.
+So the unfolding story of alcohol in paintings during the 21st century will be an exciting one.

 V. Alcohol in Art: Conclusion

-The role and treatment of alcohol in art has changed dramatically over time.
+Over time the role and treatment of alcohol in art has changed greatly.
 Painters have connected it with mythology, religion, and human emotion.
 They have both praised and reviled it.
-And they have portrayed it as a source of great pleasure and of misery.
+And they have portrayed it as a source of both pleasure and misery.

-Alcohol and drinking have served as a continuing Rorscht Test.
+Alcohol and art has served as a continuing Rorschach Inkblot Test.
 Artists draw from it what they perceive.
-That, in turn, is largely a reflection of their personal experience and culture.
-So alcohol in art is both psychological and cultural in nature.
-The same is true of the observer.
+In turn, that is largely a reflection of their personal experience and culture.
+So alcohol in art is both psychological and cultural.
+Of course, the same is true of the observer.

-In reality, alcohol is inherently a neutral substance.
-It’s how we use it that determines whether it’s good or bad.
+In fact, alcohol is inherently a neutral substance.
+Thus it’s how we use it that determines whether it’s good or bad.